You are using an old version of your web browser.

 • Annual General Meeting (AGM) (annual)

-• Capital Markets Day (CMD) (annual)
+• Capital Markets Day (CMD) (annual or less frequent)

 • Roadshows (quarterly)